What You Need to Know to Bring Prescription Drugs into the U.S. from Mexico

 Buying U.S. or Canadian Prescribed Medicine in Mexico

-If you're already taking prescription medication and need a prescription to purchase it in Mexico.
-Bring your current prescription with you when you visit the Mexican pharmacy or doctor, if required.
-This will help ensure that you're receiving the same medication while in Mexico.
+If you're already taking prescription medication and need a prescription to purchase it in Mexico, bring your current prescription with you when you visit the Mexican pharmacy or doctor.
+This will help ensure that you're receiving the same medication.
+The pharmacist can look up the drug to get the Mexican equivalent.
+If you need a prescription from a doctor, the pharmacist will advise you to do so.
+Many farmacias have doctors located in offices adjacent to the farmacia and some have doctors who work in the farmacia.

 Buying New Medications Prescribed by a Mexican Doctor

 It's important to note that not all medications available in Mexico will be available in the United States and Canada.
-If you're prescribed a medication that's not available in the U.S. or Canada, you may need to have it shipped to you.
-Ask your Mexican doctor or pharmacy about this possibility before leaving their office.
+If you're prescribed a medication that's not available in the U.S. or Canada, you cannot bring it into the U.S. or have it shipped.
+You cannot have non-approved medications in the U.S.

 How Much do Drugs Cost in Mexican Pharmacies?

-The cost of drugs can vary depending on the medication you're looking for.
-Like in the U.S., brand-name drugs are going to be more expensive than generic drugs.
-In most cases you will find significant savings on medications by shopping at a Mexican pharmacy.
-And the American dollar goes far in Mexico due to the favorable exchange rate.
-You will likely save money, even without using your insurance.
+The cost of drugs varies depending on the medication.
+Like in the U.S., brand-name drugs are more expensive than generic drugs.
+In most cases, you will find significant savings on medications by shopping at a Mexican pharmacy.
+And the American dollar goes far in Mexico due to a favorable exchange rate.

 How to Bring Prescription Drugs Back into the U.S.